New ecopassages to help critters cross the road

 Animals which try to cross the road in these areas will encounter a specialized fence.
 Snakes, turtles and small mammals such as rodents are not able to crawl over, or dig under these fences.
 Instead they are redirected to a tunnel.
 These tunnels are specially designed to be more attractive to reptiles and amphibians by allowing sunlight through the top so these cold blooded creatures (ectotherms) don’t have to go into cold, dark places to get where they are going.

-We continue to monitor how well this system works, and so far, results are positive.
-We have already photographed many different animals using these tunnels and have made improvements to the original design we started using in 2012.
-We are confident we are on the right path to help at risk species such as snapping turtle, massasauga rattlesnake, eastern ribbon snake and several others.
+We continue to monitor how well this system works, and so far, the results are positive.
+To date, more than 4,000 animals have safely crossed roads using eco-passages in the park.
+We are confident that we are on the right path to help at risk species such as snapping turtle, massasauga rattlesnake, eastern ribbon snake and several others.

 Next time you visit us at Bruce Peninsula National Park watch for the metal grates on the roads.
 Those are your sign that we’re working hard to help protect the creatures which share this magnificent place with us.